-GRuB began in 1993 as the Kitchen Garden Project (KGP).
+The seed for GRuB was planted in 1993 as the Kitchen Garden Project (KGP).

 Inspired by the work of Vietnam veteran Dan Barker (founder of the Home Gardening Project), South Sounders Richard & Maria Doss began building free vegetable gardens for low-income people in southwestern Washington.
 The KGP’s mission was to empower low-income people by giving them more control over their own food security and decreasing their reliance on emergency food programs.

 A few years later, In 1996, an elder in our community named Bonnie Turner offered her back yard as the site for an intergenerational community gardening project.
 This gave our founders an opportunity to establish and anchor a garden program for youth and seniors.
-In 2001, this garden program merged with the KGP to become GRuB.
+In 2001, these program merged to become Garden-Raised Bounty (GRuB).
+There's a common misconception that our name is Garden-Raised Urban Bounty - but it's not.
+When we tell folks that, they often ask, "But what's the 'u' for?"
+The answer is simple.
+It woudn't be GRuB without 'u,' our community.

-Since then, we have built an established community nonprofit which works at the intersection of food, education, and health systems to grow healthy food, people, and communities.
-Each year, we directly engage approximately 650 Thurston County residents of all ages in relationship-based programming around food and agriculture.
-We primarily work with marginalized young people with low incomes and/or behavioral and disciplinary indicators of high ACE (Adverse Childhood Experience) scores, low-income families, students, seniors experiencing hunger, and veterans.
+Since 2001, we have built an established 501(c)3 community nonprofit which works at the intersection of food, education, and health systems to grow healthy food, people, and communities.
+Each year, we directly engage approximately 650 Thurston County residents of all ages in relationship-based programming around growing & cooking food.
+We primarily work with marginalized young people with low incomes and/or behavioral and disciplinary indicators of high ACE (Adverse Childhood Experience) scores, low-income families, students, seniors experiencing hunger, tribal communities and veterans.

 In 2007, we purchased 2 acres of urban farmland and built a 3,000 square-foot farmhouse In 2015, we secured an additional 1.18 acres of adjacent farmland in partnership with South of the Sound Community Farm Land Trust.
-In 2016 we designed four new Career Technical Education (CTE) frameworks approved by OSPI, inspiring a new Career Pathway for the State of Washington called “Agroecology and Sustainable Agriculture.”
+In 2016 we supported our partners (including our co-founder Blue Peetz) at Olympia High School's Freedom Farmers with getting four new Career Technical Education (CTE) frameworks approved by OSPI, inspiring a new Career Pathway for the State of Washington called “Agroecology and Sustainable Agriculture.”

 Our organization and staff have been recognized with numerous awards.
 Highlights include: